Stargazing in Maine: Where & when to go

 Best spots for DIY stargazing

 For coastal stargazing, Acadia National Park and Mount Desert Island have some stunning sites, including Seawall, Jordan Pond, Ocean Path, Sand Beach and Schoodic Head on Schoodic Peninsula.
-If you’re aiming to see the Milky Way, the best time to go is July and August, but if you want to drive up the Cadillac Summit Road anytime May 24–October 22, you’ll need reservations; learn more at nps.gov.
+If you’re aiming to see the Milky Way, the best time to go is July and August, but if you want to drive up the Cadillac Summit Road anytime during the peak season (in 2024: Wednesday, May 22 through Sunday, October 27), you’ll need reservations; learn more at nps.gov.
 Travel another two and a half hours up the coast to the northeasternmost corner of the state, and you’ll reach another picture-perfect place, the almost 900-acre Cobscook Bay State Park, part of the Moosehorn National Wildlife Refuge.

 It’s (star) party time!